bstjean/The-Transcript-Show/README.md

 # The Transcript Show

-Repo for blog files of transcriptshow.blogspot.com
+Repository for blog files of transcriptshow.blogspot.com